ocupop/hawaiitax/src/_staff/justine-arnold.md

   with her husband.
 She continued her career as a Tax Accountant for a small Estate and Trust company in Honolulu.
 Justine now is a Senior Accountant with HiAccounting located in our Maui office.
-Justine is a Certified Sage Intacct Implementation Specialist and is currently studying for the CMA exam to broaden her accounting expertise.</p><p><strong>Fun Fact:</strong> Justine's native language is French.
+Justine is a Certified Sage Intacct Implementation Specialist.</p><p><strong>Fun Fact:</strong> Justine's native language is French.
 She ran track in college.
 In her time off, you can find her on the beach, reading a book, snorkeling or hiking somewhere in the mountains.</p>
 email: justine@hi-accounting.com
 phone: 808-529-9990